luigifvr/calo_dreamer/README.md

 p\_type 		| "photon", "pion", or "electron"
 dtype			| specify default dtype eval\_dataset		| "1-photons", "1-pions", "2", or "3" used in the CaloChallenge evaluation
+model\_type         | Model to be trained: "energy" or "shape" network             | Type of network (see Networks for more details)

 ### Training parameters